-And not only your house but all the other houses in the street and in the next two streets?
+And not only your house but all the other houses on the street and on the next two streets?
 And how would you feel if you were the one getting considerably less than the full market value for your home and all the new developments in the area were way beyond your price range?

 The atmosphere in the hall was nothing short of chaotic.
 The housing corporation had set up impressive and detailed plans and models of their proposed award-winning development which were displayed on various tables dotted around the hall.
 There was even an expensive buffet provided which several residents defiantly but politely declined.